Up to 14 Guests

 - Temple of Zeus – Arch of Hadrian

 - Academy of science – Athens University – National Library

 - Temple of Apollo – Archaeological Museum of Ancient Corinth

-To begin our journey into the past we will start off with the hill of Acropolis which is the highlight of the tour.
-On this classical hill, you will have the opportunity to see the Odeon of Herodes Atticus, the Temple of the Athena Nike, the monumental gateway (Propylaea), the Erechtheum and of course the main attraction, the Parthenon, built for the virgin Goddess, Athena.
+Sightseeing in Athens starts with the hill of Acropolis which will make your day.
+On the historical hill you will have the opportunity to see the Odeon of Herodes Atticus, the Temple of the Athena Nike, the monumental gateway (Propylaea), the Erechtheum and of course the famous Parthenon, the main temple dedicated to the virgin goddess Athena.

 Lastly, after the site, we will then make our way back to Athens following the same route.

 Private Tours are personal and flexible just for you and your party.